hackforla/HomeUniteUs/backend/README.md

 poetry shell                             # Activates the virtual environment

-fastapi run                              # Run the Fast API server
+poetry run uvicorn app.main:app --reload # Run the Fast API server

 # If using a shell use this:
 startup_scripts/entrypoint.sh            # Creates test users and runs the API in developer mode